 Let’s talk about how you can recreate these Easter egg sugar cookies at home.

 You’ll also need royal icing.
-This one is my favorite because it’s easy to work with, sets quickly, and doesn’t require raw egg whites.
+My recipe is easy to work with, sets quickly, and doesn’t require raw egg whites.
 And, best of all, it doesn’t have a hard cement-like texture.
-It’s almost… creamy.
+Rather, it’s soft and creamy.